-Delayed Auditory Feedback (DAF)
+Delayed Auditory Feedback (DAF) and other AAF Devices

 In 1992 a temp agency sent me to work at a tech company.
 They’d released a new operating system and needed someone to call their customers and ask if they wanted the new release on a tape drive or a CD.
 The question was simple but I stuttered severely and struggled through each call.